-orting Jurisdiction: Attachment A, M' Receipt of FY 2017-18 through 2021-22 OBAG 2 Funds orting Period: Calendar Year 2016 o.
-4202 8, 2015 C. Does the jurisdiction acknowledge that the Annual Housing Element Report must be submitted to HCD each year through the end of the OBAG 2 program (FY22) in order to be eligible to receive funding? d.
+Reporting Jurisdiction:Attachment A, MTC Resolution No. 420For Receipt of FY 2017-18 through 2021-22 OBAG 2 FundsNovember 18, 201Reporting Period: Calendar Year 2016November 18, 201 C. Does the jurisdiction acknowledge that the Annual Housing Element Report must be submitted to HCD each year through the end of the OBAG 2 program (FY22) in order to be eligible to receive funding? d.
 Has the jurisdiction submitted documentation of compliance with Item 2 (copy of certified housing element or annual report, or letter of compliance from HCD) to the CMA as part of this Checklist?
 3. Local Streets and Roads YES NO N/A a.
 Does the jurisdiction have a certified Pavement Management Program (StreetSaver® or equivalent) updated at least once every three years (with a one-year extension allowed)? b.
-Does the jurisdiction fully participate in the statewide local streets and roads needs assessment survey? c.
-Does the jurisdiction provide updated information to the Highway Performance Monitoring System (HPMS) at least once every 3 years (with a one-year grace period allowed)?
-4. Projects Sponsored by Other Agencies YES NO N/A a.
-Does the jurisdiction acknowledge that the jurisdiction in which a project is located must comply with OBAG 2 requirements (MTC Resolution No. 4202) in order for any project funded with OBAG 2 funds to be located within the jurisdiction, even if the project is sponsored by an outside agency (such as a transit agency)? a.
-5. project is located must comply with OBAG 2 requirements (MTC Resolution No. 4202) in order for any project funded with OBAG 2 funds to be located within the jurisdiction, even if the project is sponsored by YES NO N/A project is located must comply with OBAG 2 requirements (MTC Resolution No. 4202) in order for any project funded with OBAG 2 funds to be located within the jurisdiction, even if the project is sponsored by an outside agency (such as a transit agency)?
-YES NO N/A 5. project is located must comply with OBAG 2 requirements (MTC Resolution No. 4202) in order for any project funded with OBAG 2 funds to be located within the jurisdiction, even if the project is sponsored by an outside agency (such as a transit agency)?
-Regional Project Delivery Requirements Does the jurisdiction acknowledge that it must comply with the regional Project Delivery Policy and Guidance requirements (MTC Resolution No. 3606) in the implementation of the project, and that the jurisdiction must identify and maintain a Single Point of Contact for all projects with YES YES NO NO N/A N/A
+Does the jurisdiction fully participate in the statewide local streets and roads needs assessment survey?
+C. Does the jurisdiction provide updated information to the Highway Performance Monitoring System (HPMS) at least once every 3 years (with a one-year grace period allowed)?
+4. YES NO N/A 4. a. (with a one-year grace period allowed)?
+YES NO N/A (with a one-year grace period allowed)?
+Projects Sponsored by Other Agencies Does the jurisdiction acknowledge that the jurisdiction in which a project is located must comply with OBAG 2 requirements (MTC Resolution No. 4202) in order for any project funded with OBAG 2 funds to be located within the jurisdiction, even if the project is sponsored by YES VES N0 N/A a. (with a one-year grace period allowed)?
+Projects Sponsored by Other Agencies Does the jurisdiction acknowledge that the jurisdiction in which a project is located must comply with OBAG 2 requirements (MTC Resolution No. 4202) in order for any project funded with OBAG 2 funds to be located within the jurisdiction, even if the project is sponsored by an outside agency (such as a transit agency)? a. (with a one-year grace period allowed)?
+Projects Sponsored by Other Agencies Does the jurisdiction acknowledge that the jurisdiction in which a project is located must comply with OBAG 2 requirements (MTC Resolution No. 4202) in order for any project funded with OBAG 2 funds to be located within the jurisdiction, even if the project is sponsored by an outside agency (such as a transit agency)?
+Regional Project Delivery Requirements Does the jurisdiction acknowledge that it must comply with the regional Project Delivery Policy and Guidance requirements (MTC Resolution No. 3606) in the implementation of the project, and that the jurisdiction must identify and maintain a Single Point of Contact for all projects with